rogerhu/compsci_guides/Accounts-Merge.md

 ## 3: P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.

+**General Idea:** Do a DFS on each account in accounts list and look up to tell us which accounts are linked to that particular account via common emails.

 Build a graph with an adjacency list of emails.
 Every email should have an edge to the connected email (including itself).
 From this, we can maintain a list of emails to account name list.
 Next, do a DFS for the unique email (using a hashset 'visited') to fill the emails for the given account name.
 Then, we can add the account name to the email address.
 Add the resultant account to end result.